MultiSimOLab/HyperFEM/README.md

 using HyperFEM
 ```

-In order to give credit to the HyperFEM contributors, we ask that you please reference the paper
+In order to give credit to the HyperFEM contributors, we ask that you please reference the paper:

-See the documentation and following publication for further details:

 > ------